wessenstam/gts21/dbs/clustersdam/clustersdam.rst

 Multi-Cloud Data Access Management
 ----------------------------------

-crowded source DB
-limited on-prem resources for non-prod databases want to re-platform on newer DB engine

-In this exercise...
+In this exercise you will continue breaking up your overcrowded source SQL database server.
+Using Era's multi-cluster data access management policies, you will clone a SQL 2016 database on-prem to a SQL 2019 database server that you will provision on your AWS hosted Nutanix cluster.

 Registering Your Source
 +++++++++++++++++++++++

 #.
-Refer to :ref:`clusterassignments` for the details required to access your environment.
+Refer to :ref:`clusterdetails` for the details required to access your environment.

 #.
 Open **Era** in your browser and log in with the provided credentials.